 What is machine learning?

-For the best summary of machine learning, you should definitely check out Gary’s article ‘What is machine learning’ and the accompanying video.
+For the best summary of machine learning, you should definitely check out Gary’s article on what machine learning is, along with the accompanying video.
 To cut a long story short though, machine learning is not the same thing as AI, although the two subjects are closely related.
 In fact, machine learning also shares a lot in common with data mining and statistical analysis.

 Machine learning is concerned with helping a program to get better at a specific task, often through the collection and subsequent analysis of large data sets that allow patterns to emerge.